-Proposals for new allotments or an extension to existing allotments including the provision of space for community food growing, will be supported.
+Proposals for new community growing spaces or an extension to existing sites including the provision of space for community food growing, will be supported.

-Proposals that result in harm to or loss of allotments listed in Table 4 (to right) will not normally be permitted unless:
+Proposals that result in harm to or loss of community growing spaces will not normally be permitted unless:

-a) replacement provision is made, of at least equivalent quality, where it would be located at reasonable convenience for the existing plot holders; and b) where clear and significant social, economic and environmental community benefits could be derived from the proposal.
+- a) Replacement provision is made, of at least equivalent quality, where it would be located at reasonable convenience for the existing plot holders; and - b) Where clear and significant social, economic and environmental community benefits could be derived from the proposal.